hashicorp/field-workshops-terraform/docs/slides/gcp/hcp-terraform/index.md

 ---
 name: hcp-terraform-api
-# Terraform Cloud API - How It Works
+# HCP Terraform API - How It Works
 ```bash
 # Create a workspace using the API
 curl --header "Authorization: Bearer $TOKEN" --header \